 Reply: This is a post that members make on an existing discussion.
 You can either reply to the discussion or you can reply to a previous reply.
 For more lengthy and complicated threads, replying to a specific reply is helpful so that a thread stays organized and easy to follow.

 Subject: This is the title for each new discussion that a member shares.
 The more unique and attention-grabbing your subject is, the more your fellow members will be enticed to click on your discussion and engage.

 Participating in Discussions

-- We know that jumping into a new community like this one (more than 80,000 members) can be intimidating and a bit overwhelming.
+- We know that jumping into a new community like this one (nearly 85,000 members) can be intimidating and a bit overwhelming.
 If you’re not sure where to start, we recommend taking a moment to read through a few threads to observe how your fellow members interact and engage.
 This will give you a great idea of how things work so that when you decide to contribute your own valuable thoughts and expertise, you can do so with confidence.

 - Before you decide to post a new discussion, use the Community’s search function to see if anyone has already provided the information you’re looking for.
 If you’re on the mobile site (smartphone or tablet), the search bar is located in the top-right drop-down menu.
 If you’re using a computer, it’s located on the top right of your screen just below your profile photo.
 Type any phrase or term relevant to the information you want.
 You may have to get creative and do multiple searches before you find what you need, but there is a lot of great info out there already.